Build from Sources¶

 How To Build¶

 You need to use Docker to build PaddlePaddle to avoid installing dependencies by yourself.
-We have several pre-built Docker images here , Or you can build your own image from source as the optional step below:
+We have several pre-built Docker images here , you can also find how to build and use paddle_manylinux_devel Docker image from here Or you can build your own image from source as the optional step below:

 NOTE: The above command try to mount the current working directory (root directory of source code)